tlp19/ES-synth-returnSuccess4/README.md

 The total latency obtained is 39.7ms, which is clearly less than the latency of our lowest-priority task `displayUpdateTask`: 100ms.
 Therefore none of the deadlines will be missed and our schedule will work without failures as all the tasks will be executed in the correct time frame.

+*Note: The execution times of `CAN_TX_Task` and of `CAN_TX_ISR` were measured together as the former depends on the latter when simulating its worst-case scenario (a full queue of outgoing messages).*

 The total CPU utilisation of our program is around **40%**.

 </br>